nkrvlsi/VSDSquadron_Labs/rv32i/README2.md

         - cmd: git clone https://github.com/vinayrayapati/rv32i
         - cmd: cd rv32i
 ### 3. Simulation
-   - compilation and simulation use below command
+1. for compilation and simulation use below command
         - cmd: iverilog iiitb_rv32i.v iiitb_rv32i_tb.v -o output_file
              - it will create iiitb_rv32i.vcd dump file that can be used to check waveform
              - here -o is to tell output file (for now im not seeing any use case with this file)